DevExpress/devextreme-reactive/packages/dx-react-grid/docs/guides/paging.md

 Paging options are updated once an end-user interacts with Paging Panel controls.
 Handle paging option changes using the `PagingState` plugin's `onCurrentPageChange` and `onPageSizeChange` events and request data from the server using the applied paging options.
 Once the page data is received from the server, pass it to the `Grid` component's `rows` property.

-Note that in the case of remote paging, you do not need to use the `LocalPaging` plugin.
+Note that in the case of remote paging, you do not need to use the `IntegratedPaging` plugin.

 .embedded-demo(paging/remote-paging)

 ## Using Paging with Other Data Processing Plugins

 When you use paging features with sorting, grouping, or filtering, take a note of the order in which the plugins appear in the Grid's container.
 You need to choose whether to paginate filtered rows or filter the current page.
-In the first case, put the `LocalFiltering` plugin before the `LocalPaging` one.
+In the first case, put the `IntegratedFiltering` plugin before the `IntegratedPaging` one.
 Otherwise, inverse the plugins' order.